Please enable JavaScript to ensure auto alt text generation works properly

 Free postings (job description link): Keep the standard Indeed apply flow, then direct candidates to your interview link in the job description.
 Place it near the top with clear instructions:

 To be considered for this role, complete our 10–15 minute video interview after you apply: [your link].
 4–6 questions, about 1–2 minutes each, one retake per question.
 Mobile-friendly, no login or downloads required.
-Please complete within 48 hours — we review in order.
+Please complete within 48 hours.
+We review in order.

 Repeat the link near the bottom and in your auto-reply email.